 3) Guitar Pedals and FX Help Guitarists Mask Mistakes

 Another huge reason why people love effects is they mask the mistakes they’re making during a live performance.
-I remember seeing one of my favorite bands live around a decade ago and I noticed that the Wah Wah Pedal was his pedal of choice that day.
+I remember seeing one of my favourite bands live around a decade ago and I noticed that the Wah Wah Pedal was his pedal of choice that day.

-While I can’t say for sure why he was using the wah-wah pedal, part of me thinks it’s because it hides the fact that they can’t really play the solo they recorded on the album.
+While I can’t say for sure why he was using the wah-wah pedal, part of me thinks it’s because it hides the fact that they can’t play the solo they recorded on the album.
 Or maybe they could at the time, but it takes far too much practice to get it right.

 Sometimes, a lot of gain and distortion, for example, can mask the guitar player’s inability to play something.
 Gain means they don’t have to fret the strings as much and therefore slurs and other techniques will be much easier.

-A clean, dry, tone is the way the guitar really sounds.
+A clean, dry, tone is the way the guitar sounds.
 It’s almost like being naked for some guitar players.